Almost Optimal Variance-Constrained Best Arm Identification: Discussion of the bounds in David et al.

 \item For any risky arm $i\neq i^\star$,

 \item For any infeasible and suboptimal arm $i$,

 \end{itemize} Therefore, the lower bound \eqref{equ:David_lowerbd} is strictly smaller than

 This is strictly smaller than our lower bound in \eqref{eqn:lb} (see Theorem \ref{thm:low_bd}) when $\bar{\sigma}^2\ge 9\cdot 10^{-5}$ and $\mu_{i^\star}\le1-9\cdot 10^{-5}$, which is a large subset of practical instances (recalling that the rewards are bounded in $[0,1]$).
-In fact, the space of $(\mu,\bar{\sigma}^2)$ for which our lower bound is strictly better than that in \citet{David2018} is $> 1-7.2\times 10^{-4}>99.9\%$ times of the total area of the permissible parameter space of $(\mu,\bar{\sigma}^2) \in [0,1]\times[0,1/4)$.
+In fact, the space of $(\mu,\bar{\sigma}^2)$ for which our lower bound is strictly better than that in \cite{David2018} is $> 1-7.2\times 10^{-4}>99.9\%$ times of the total area of the permissible parameter space of $(\mu,\bar{\sigma}^2) \in [0,1]\times[0,1/4)$.

-Taking into account both the upper and lower bounds, as well as Corollary \ref{cor:almost_opt}, even though we have relaxed several assumptions in \citet{David2018}, the bounds in \citet{David2018} (performance upper bound on the sample complexity of RiskAverse-UCB-BAI and lower bound) are strictly looser than ours.
-Furthermore, the term of arm $i$ in the lower bound~\eqref{equ:David_lowerbd} does not match the corresponding term in the upper bound~\eqref{equ:David_upperbd} or $H^\prime$, indicating that the terms $\sum_{i\in[N]} C_i$ and $H^\prime$ do not characterize the inherent difficulty of identifying the best feasible arm of an instance.
-In contrast, we have shown that the optimal sample complexity of identifying the best feasible arm is exactly characterized by $H_{\mathrm{VA}}$.
+Considering both the upper and lower bounds, as well as Corollary \ref{cor:almost_opt}, even though we have relaxed several assumptions in~\cite{David2018}, the bounds in \cite{David2018} (performance upper bound on the sample complexity of RiskAverse-UCB-BAI and lower bound) are looser than ours.
+Furthermore, the term of arm $i$ in the lower bound~\eqref{equ:David_lowerbd} does not match the corresponding term in the upper bound~\eqref{equ:David_upperbd} or $H^\prime$, showing that the terms $\sum_{i\in[N]} C_i$ and $H^\prime$ do not characterize the inherent difficulty of identifying the best feasible arm.
+In contrast, we have shown that the optimal sample complexity of identifying the best feasible arm is characterized exactly by~$H_{\mathrm{VA}}$.